-Any Scout to get the Wilderness Survival badge must be able to use three methods—besides striking a match—to light a fire.
-And no, "lighter" doesn't count either.
+To get the Wilderness Survival badge, any Scout must be able to use three methods—besides striking a match—to light a fire.
+And no, a "lighter" doesn't count either.

-Which kind of lashing binds together two things at right angles to each other: Square lashing or round lashing?
+Question: Which kind of lashing binds together two things at right angles to each other—square lashing or round lashing?

-If you are creating a cross with two pieces of wood and want to lash the two together, there is a particular type of lashing that works best to keep the two together.
+If you are creating a cross with two pieces of wood, there is a particular type of lashing that works best to keep the two parts together.

 The two pieces you are connecting are "square" with each other, hence the term "square lashing."
 This connects the two pieces together in a secure, perpendicular way.

-Which knot ties together the ends of two ropes: Sheep bend or timber hitch?
+Question: Which knot ties together the ends of two ropes—sheet bend or timber hitch?

 When you have two pieces of rope that you want to connect, there's a perfect knot for the job, according to the Pioneering merit badge requirements.
 Which one is it?

 With this knot, the larger of the two ropes creates a "bend" that the smaller one ties around.
-The timber hitch is a knot used, as it sounds, for dragging a log.
-The knot tightens as you pull it but is easy to untie once you get the log where it needs to be.
+On the other hand, the timber hitch is a knot used for—as it sounds—dragging a log.
+The knot tightens as you pull it, but is easy to untie once you get the log where it needs to be.

 For the Wilderness Survival badge, you must demonstrate three ways to treat water in order to make it drinkable.

-The simplest method is probably the first one (especially if you didn't pack much).
-But you can also consider iodine pills, which kill most waterborne pathogens (even if it makes the water taste kind of gross), or a filter/purifier that strains out microorganisms.
+The simplest method is probably the first one, especially if you didn't pack much.
+But you can also consider iodine pills, which kill most waterborne pathogens (even if they make the water taste kind of gross), or a filter that strains out microorganisms.

-The Camping merit badge asks scouts to list all 10 of the BSA's Outdoor Essentials needed for any campout.
-These are items no scout should start a hike, camping trip or any other outing without.
+The Camping merit badge asks Scouts to list all 10 of the Boy Scouts of America's Outdoor Essentials needed for any campout.
+These are items no Scout should start a hike, camping trip, or any other outing without.
 Can you name three of them?

 These are the must-have items for any Scout.

 There are four different tent shapes, according to the Camping merit badge.
-Can you name half of them?
-C'mon, think about it….
+Can you name at least half of them?

-A-frames and domes are pretty obvious and the likely ones the average camper has encountered before.
-But don't forget about the humble tarp or the catchall hybrid, which can look like a half-dome, tunnel or rounded A-frame (pretty much anything that's not clearly one of the other three).
+A-frames and domes are pretty obvious and likely ones the average camper has encountered before.
+But don't forget about the humble tarp or the catchall hybrid, which can look like a half-dome, tunnel, or rounded A-frame (pretty much anything that's not clearly one of the other three).

-Never use a stove inside or near a tent.
+A. Never use a stove inside or near a tent

-Even if they are empty, keep fuel bottles and canisters away from sources of heat.
+B. Even if they are empty, keep fuel bottles and canisters away from sources of heat

-Only leave a stove unattended if the heat is turned down to low.
+C. Only leave a stove unattended if the heat is turned down to low

-Only leave a stove unattended if the heat is turned down to low
+Answer: Only leave a stove unattended if the heat is turned down to low.

 If camping in cold temperatures, a person's fingers, toes, or other extremities may suffer from frostbite, as ice crystals form in the tissues.
 How should you fix that?

-Which is more serious: Heat exhaustion or heat stroke?
+Question: Which is more serious, heat exhaustion or heat stroke?

 Both of these issues can affect a person who is spending too much time in the heat, but there are important distinctions between the two.